Do you say Yes to everything because it's really hard to say No?

 Here are a few steps that I find helpful:-

-- Start FEELING your response to being asked whatever the "thing" is.
+- Start FEELING into your response to being asked whatever the "thing" is.
 Do you feel it in your gut?
 Your heart?
 Notice how it feels.
 Does it feel light and joyful?
 Or does it feel like tightness and dread?
 This is your Truth.
 Let it settle.
 And commit to acting on it.

 - Acknowledge the feeling, and if you can't say NO straight out, ask for some time to sit with it, and give the person a time-frame in which you'll come back to them by.